-When malignant tumour cells infiltrate the skin and break through a fungating wound develops.
-Managing fungating wounds can be challenging for nurses, especially in terms of implications for patients and of quality of care.
-These wounds can spread rapidly, either as a primary, metastatic or recurrent malignancy, and are often associated with breast or head and neck cancers.
+Managing malignant wounds can be challenging for nurses, especially in terms of implications for patients and their quality of care.
+These wounds can spread rapidly, either as a primary, metastatic, or recurrent malignancy, and are often associated with breast or head and neck cancers.

 Approximately 5-10% of people with metastatic cancer develop malignant/fungating wounds.
-These wounds rarely heal fully, and the focus is often on comfort and reducing the impact on quality of life.
-The physical and psychological impact of the wound on day-to-day living can be enormous, with subsequent quality of life issues.
+These wounds rarely heal fully, and the focus is often on comfort and reducing their impact on the person’s quality of life.

 Working to develop a care plan with the person and their family is important.
 Key symptoms requiring management include:

 Use of an opioid is widely recommended for pain management including prior to changing a dressing.
-Establishing if pain is due to infection or the wound dressing is an important first step.
+Establishing if pain is due to infection or the actual wound dressing process is an important first step.

 Wounds are often contaminated with bacteria.
-Management of local infection includes taking a swab to identify the organisms involved and use of antimicrobial agents to control signs of infection (inflammation, systemic signs of infection, or increased odour, pain, or discharge).
-[1-3]
+Management of local infection includes taking a swab to identify the organisms involved and use of appropriate antimicrobial agents to control signs of infection (redness, pain, swelling, increased odour or discharge; fever, chills, and sweats).

 Causes of bleeding include changes in blood clotting capacity or blood vessel structure.
-Medications being taken by the person such as anticoagulants could be contributing to bleeding and should be discussed with prescribers.
+Medications taken by the person, such as anticoagulants, could contribute to bleeding and should be discussed with prescribers.
 Wound dressings themselves can also contribute to bleeding through physical abrasion or adhesion.

-The person’s comfort and quality of life remains the goal in managing fungating wounds.
+The person’s comfort and quality of life remains the goal in managing malignant wounds.
 This includes finding the dressing that best suits them while minimising any symptoms.
-It also includes support for quality of life and social interaction if this is important to the person.
+It also includes support for quality of life and social interaction where this is important to the person.